 Selection of Yachts for Charter in Mexico

 To those in the know, Baja California to the north of the peninsula offers a rich tapestry of wineries and top-level restaurants to excite your palate.
-Take a trip to the Valle de Guadalupe on your Mexico yacht charter and be rewarded by the produce of the 60-plus wineries that are being called the ‘next Napa’.
+Take a trip to the Valle de Guadalupe on your private Baja California yacht charter and be rewarded by the produce of the 60-plus wineries that are being called the ‘next Napa’.

 Immerse yourself in the culture of La Paz, Baja California Sur’s capital.
 Walk along the seafront Malecón promenade before exploring the buzzing local art scene, followed by dinner at one of the city’s contemporary restaurants.